Skip to main content

 • has recently moved to Northern Ireland from overseas

-References are usually from a previous landlord and should cover whether the tenant kept to the terms of the tenancy agreement.
+References are usually from a previous landlord.
+The reference should refer to whether the tenant kept to the terms of the tenancy agreement.
 If an applicant has not rented before, you can ask for a character reference.

-A guarantor is responsible for paying rent and covering costs for damage caused by the tenant.
+A guarantor is responsible for covering any financial loss caused by the tenant.
+This can include rent arrears or the cost of repairing damage caused by the tenant.

 Often a family member or friend will act as a guarantor and will need to: